richmahn/en_tn/dan/front/intro.md

 #### What is the Book of Daniel about? ####

 The Book of Daniel is about several Jewish young men, Daniel and his friends, who were taken to Babylon as prisoners from Jerusalem.
-The first section of the book (Chapters 1–6) is a narrative about Daniel and his friends, and about how they were faithful to Yahweh even though they were living in a pagan land and serving a pagan king.
-It praises their faithfulness to Yahweh as they were faced with difficulties, and it tells how he rewarded them.
+The first section of the book (Chapters 1–6) is a narrative about Daniel and his friends.
+This section showst how they were faithful to Yahweh even though they were living in a pagan land and serving a pagan king.
+And it shows how God rewarded them because they were faithful.

 Following this is a section of prophetic visions (Chapters 7–12).
 Chapters 7 and 8 deal with images representing the kingdoms and kings of the major nations.
-Chapters 9–12 are prophecies and visions leading up to the destruction of Jerusalem and the appearance of a type of the great enemy of God, ending with a final vision in Chapter 12 that leads up to the time of the Messiah.
+Chapters 9–11 are prophecies and visions about wars and the appearance of a type of the great enemy of God.
+It ends with a final vision that describes the end times.

 #### How should the title of this book be translated? ####

 "The Book of Daniel" may also be called "The Book About Daniel" or "The Book About the Deeds and Visions of Daniel."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of Daniel? ####

 Daniel was a Jewish governmental official in Babylon during the exile.
-He may have written the book himself or at least the original parts of the book, which were perhaps later put together in the way we have it now.
+He may have written the book himself or at least the original parts of the book.
+At a later time, these parts may have been put together the way we have them now..

 ## Part 2: Important Religious and Cultural Concepts ##